cameroncuster/caffe_assessment/README.md

 minds,” so use your best judgement to write the clearest code for your particular case."
 The Caffe developers clearly made the decision to prioritize understandable and clean code.

+Caffe's emphasis on good software development practices is well reflected in the commit and issue logs.
+All pull-requests are 'verified' and all commits point to a specific change in the application.
+Everything is accounted for in the issue and commit logs which accentuates software reliability.
+The documentation of the software alone is a reason to use the Caffe software in the project.

 The official documentation is supported by Jekyll and can be made with